neelsoumya/ai_outreach/README.md

 * Resources

-   Build your own machine learning model in the browser:
+   Build your own machine learning model in the browser

     * https://teachablemachine.withgoogle.com/